msracver/Deformable-ConvNets/README.md

 | <sub>Deformable R-FCN, ResNet-v1-101</sub> | <sub>coco trainval</sub> | <sub>coco test-dev</sub> | 35.7 | 56.8    | 38.3    | 15.2  | 38.8  | 51.5  |

-*Running time is counted on a single Maxwell Titan X GPU.
-Only one image is forwarded at each time*
+*Running time is counted on a single Maxwell Titan X GPU (mini-batch size is 1 in inference).*

 ## Requirements: Software

-1. Python packages you might not have: cython, opencv-python >= 3.2.0, easydict.
-If you have `pip` set up on your system, you should be able to fetch those packages from PyPI and install them using (for example)
+1. Python packages might missing: cython, opencv-python >= 3.2.0, easydict.
+If `pip` is set up on your system, those packages should be able to be fetched and installed by running
 	```
 	pip install Cython
 	pip install opencv-python==3.2.0.6
 	pip install easydict==1.6
 	```
-2. For Windows users, you need Visual Studio 2015 to compile cython module.
+2. For Windows users, Visual Studio 2015 is needed to compile cython module.

 ## Requirements: Hardware

-Any NVIDIA GPU with at least 4 GB of memory suffices.
+Any NVIDIA GPUs with at least 4GB memory should be OK.

 ## Installation